 Even if you are not actively searching for a new role, it is vital you start connecting with people on LinkedIn right now to build credibility and valuable connections.
 The connections you make now may help you in the future to learn about new career opportunities.

 Writing a searchable LinkedIn profile that includes keywords and shows your value is paramount.
-Your LinkedIn profile needs to be seen by hiring managers, decision makers, and recruiters in hope they will reach out to connect.
+Your LinkedIn profile needs to be seen by hiring managers, decision makers, and recruiters to be ready for any potential connections to reach out to you.
 While you are on this platform networking make sure to follow companies on LinkedIn you are interested in learning more about.

 You never know what kind of job opportunities they may know about.
 And when you’re ready to make the leap from one job to the next, make sure your resume and cover letter are top-notch.
 If you need help with any of these steps – you can review our resume and coaching services!